I am 65 1/2 years old, and as a homemaker I have never been employed. Am I eligible for some Social Security benefits while m...Read more

 The settlement resolves a class action lawsuit that challenged the implementation of a law that sought to prevent people from using government resources to flee from arrest.
 Instead of figuring out which Social Security recipients were actually fleeing prosecution, the SSA suspended benefits by using a computer matching system to match names in warrant databases to those at the SSA.
 However, many of the matches involved false or unproven allegations, minor infractions, or long-dormant arrest warrants.

 Under the agreement, the SSA stopped suspending or denying benefits solely on the basis of an outstanding warrant as of April 1, 2009.
 Benefits will still be withheld if the warrant was issued in a criminal proceeding on a charge such as flight or escape.
-According to the National Senior Citizens Law Center, more than 200,000 people may see their benefits reinstated or receive back payments due to the settlement.
+According to Justice in Aging (previously the National Senior Citizens Law Center) more than 200,000 people may see their benefits reinstated or receive back payments due to the settlement.

 For more information about the lawsuit and settlement, click here.